jic-dtool/jic-dtool.github.io/index.md

       <div class="col-md align-self-center">
         <h5>Verify the contents of datasets</h5>
         <p class="">
-          The packaged metadata can also be used to verify the integrity of the data items in the box, giving researchers peace of mind that the data underpinning their scientific results are safe and secure.
+          The packaged metadata can be used to verify the integrity of the data items in the box, giving researchers peace of mind that the data underpinning their scientific results are safe and secure.
         </p>